lightbend/config/README.md

   - substitutions normally cause an error if unresolved, but there is a syntax `${?a.b}` to permit them to be missing.
   - `+=` syntax to append elements to arrays, `path += "/bin"`
+  - multi-line strings with triple quotes as in Python or Scala

 ### Examples of HOCON